-Nick Seaver refers to this as “The obligation to gives one’s data in exchange for the use of “free” services,” and it is indeed an obligation.
+Nick Seaver refers to this as “The obligation to give one’s data in exchange for the use of “free” services,” and it is indeed an obligation.
 To avoid gifting your data to services that you might not want to enter into that type of exchange, you have very few ways to interact with the modern Internet.
 You’d likely also have to have a lot of money, in order to enter into a paid transaction rather than a gift exchange with a company in return for services.

 For those of us working in product or service development, we can use this perspective and consider the social contract of the exchange of data gifts.

-- Consider whether the service you offer is on par with the amount of data you ask people to gift to you.
+Consider whether the service you offer is on par with the amount of data you ask people to gift to you.

 Do I really need to share my Facebook likes with Tinder to get a superior match?

-- Consider whether the service you offer can deliver on the obligations and expectations created by the gift exchange.
+Consider whether the service you offer can deliver on the obligations and expectations created by the gift exchange.

 Is your service rewarding enough and trustworthy enough to where I’ll save my credit card information?

-- Consider whether you can design your service to allow people to choose the data that they want to gift to you.
+Consider whether you can design your service to allow people to choose the data that they want to gift to you.

 What is the minimum-possible data gift that a person could exchange with your service, and still feel as though their gift was reciprocated?

-- Consider the type of gift exchange that you design if you force people to gift you a specific type or amount of data.
+Consider the type of gift exchange that you design if you force people to gift you a specific type or amount of data.

 Is that an expectation or obligation that you want to create?